JGNN

 A warm start that resumes training from some previously trained outcomes would skip this step.

-Selecting an initializer is not part of the training strategy
+Selecting an initializer is not part of the learning strategy

 to signify its model-dependent nature; dense layers should maintain the expected